DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 # Organization

-Lectures in lab with immedate hands-on.
+Lectures in lab with immediate hands-on.
 <br>
 If you are following remotely, make sure you can experiment using your local system.